babar-raza/package-descriptions/aspose.cloud/npm/Aspose.Diagram Cloud SDK for Node.js.md

 - Copy and move files and folders across separate storages in scope of a single operation.
 - Check if certain file, folder or storage exists.

-## Getting Started with Aspose.Digram Cloud SDK for Node.js
+## Getting Started with Aspose.Diagram Cloud SDK for Node.js

 Firstly, create an account at [Aspose for Cloud](https://dashboard.aspose.cloud/#/apps) to get your application information and free quota to use the API.
 Now execute `npm install aspose-diagram-cloud-node --save` from the command line to install Aspose.Diagram Cloud SDK for Node.js via NPM.